aamnah/drumkit/README.md

 - Uses `<kbd>` and `<audio>` elements and custom `data-` data attributes
 - Using `<kbd>` elements for keyboard keys.
 Nothing special, most browsers would use a monospace font for `<kbd>` elements.
 - The key to making the drumkit work is `data` attributes.
-Data attributes let you make up your own keys. `data-blah`.
-We're using them to link keys to their sounds
+Data attributes let you make up your own attributes. `data-blah`.
+We're using them to link keys to their sounds and to be able to easily target them in javascript

 ```html
 <div data-key="keyG" class="key">